miniponder/movie-rental-system/README.md

 ```

 #### 4. configure environment variables
-create is a `.env` file in the root dierectory to store sensitive information such as email credentials, secret key, etc.
+create a `.env` file in the root dierectory to store sensitive information such as email credentials, secret key, etc.

 #### 5. run the application
 ```